Umami Pot

 Step 5

-Cover the pot, turn off the heat, and let it steam for a few minutes.
+Cover the pot, turn off the heat, and let it steam for a few minutes using the residual heat.

 To store